chrisdothtml/js-import-parser/README.md

 ### Exports

-Since `export * from '...'` exports create a dependency from this module to the module being exported, these are also included in the list of imports for that file.
+Since `export * from '...'` creates a dependency from this module to the module being exported, these are also included in the list of imports for the file.

 ### Dynamic imports